Common Lawn Diseases

 Rust usually appears in late summer or early autumn and during periods of dry weather or when the grass is low on nitrogen.

-The Rust is identified by pulling a couple of blades out of the lawn.
+Rust is identified by pulling a couple of blades out of the lawn.
 The lawn blades will be coated with orange-red to yellowish brown dust or spores.

-Lawn rust begins with yellowing leaf blades and small yellowish spots which mature to orange, red or brown colouring.
+Lawn Rust begins with yellowing leaf blades and small yellowish spots which mature to orange, red or brown colouring.

 The Rust’s spores can be rubbed off the grass blades with a finger.
-Overall, rust patches of grass become thin and weak.
+Overall, Rust patches of grass become thin and weak.

-For control of Rust disease, myhomeTURF recommends a good broad spectrum fungicide – such as Indigo Voltar.
+For control of Rust fungal disease, myhomeTURF recommends a good broad spectrum fungicide – such as Indigo Voltar.

 The most common reason a lawn will turn yellow or brown is due to something lacking in the lawn, which in turn is making the lawn sick.